Clash of GOP titans as Trump v Kochs feud escalates

 While the move echoed across the political world, Republican operatives quietly dismissed the practical impact of the Koch’s decision on the North Dakota Senate race, where Cramer’s campaign believes he has a double-digit lead in the deep-red state against the Democratic incumbent.
 Yet there is a desire for the Kochs to cooperate with Trump allies in other states, such as Nevada and Montana, where Republican candidates are considered more vulnerable.

-Some Trump loyalists were furious at perceived contradictions in the Koch network’s behavior.
+Some Trump loyalists were furious at perceived contradictions in the Koch network’s behavior and worried that it could complicate the president’s 2020 re-election.

 “The Kochs had zero to do with Trump’s win in 2016,” former White House counselor Steve Bannon told the AP.
 “But they were willing to support the tax cut and the deregulation, while opposing the heart of Trumpism — trade and immigration.”

+Trump has complained to confidants that the Kochs “never respected” him and “refused to get on board” his electoral movement, according to a person familiar with his views but not authorized to discuss private conversations.
+He has expressed worry that they may try to undermine his administration, the person said.

+The president’s slam against the Koch network came shortly after the departure from the White House of legislative affairs director Marc Short, who was a top Koch network official before joining the administration.

-Vice President Mike Pence, a close Koch ally, has so far been silent on the feud.
-His office did not immediately respond to a question about Trump’s Twitter attacks.
+Vice President Mike Pence, another close Koch ally, has so far been silent on the feud.
+His office did not respond to a question about Trump’s Twitter attacks.

 “Their network is highly overrated,” Trump charged.
 “I have beaten them at every turn.”